 The Crocodile Dundee Connection

-My first roast was with a heat gun and dog bowl.
+My first roast was with a heat gun and a dog bowl.
 I quickly graduated to the popcorn popper and amassed a menagerie of poppers and modified poppers that lasted a couple of years.
 I was roasting up to ten batches of four ounces each (40 ounces) per session about every two or three weeks.
 I roasted so many times I finally started to understand the roasting process.
-After two years, roasting so many batches in about two or three hours sessions gave me an insight into the nuances of roasting, but exhausted my desire to roast.
+After two years, roasting so many batches in about two or three hours of sessions gave me an insight into the nuances of roasting, but exhausted my desire to roast.

 I had to have a shorter process of roasting more beans at a time and in less time.
 I looked around and settled on the “Corretto” style of roasting, which was promoted and invented by a group of Coffee Snobs in Australia.

 The process used a bread machine and a heat gun, which I already had and cost $10.00.
 I found a bread machine at the Salvation Army resale store.
-I waited for discount Friday and picked it up for $3.50.
+I waited for the Friday discount and picked it up for $3.50.
 After a few sample roasts, which were only six inches above the dog bowl roasting process, I modified the bread machine with switches ($10.00) that made the paddle work all the time and rewired the heating element (that I never use) to work at the flip of a finger.

-Chris Bound of Texas has an elegant set up to roast his beans.
+Chris Bound of Texas has an elegant setup to roast his beans.

 Corretto Roasting Overview